se468/laravel-mail-preview/README.md

 ## How it works

-On every email sent a HTML document will be generated in `storage/email-previews` with a name that includes the first receiver and the subject:
+On every email sent a `.html` & a `.eml` documents will be generated in `storage/email-previews` with a name that includes the first receiver and the subject:

 ```
 1457904864_jack_at_gmail_com_invoice_000234.html
+1457904864_jack_at_gmail_com_invoice_000234.eml
 ```

+You can open the `.html` file in a web browser, or open the `.eml` file in your default email client to have a realistic look at the final output.

+### Preview in a web browser

-When opened in a web browser you'll be able to see how your email will look like, however there might be some differences that varies from an email client to another.
+When you open the `.html` file in a web browser you'll be able to see how your email will look like, however there might be some differences that varies from an email client to another.

 At the beginning of the generated file you'll find a HTML comment with all the message info: